 There is no doubt about it: wine and travel make a perfect marriage.
 How about blending magical wine destinations with visits to wineries that are increasingly ready to receive tourists from all over the world?

-Whether it’s between a dive in the lush sea of Santorini, after a romantic trip through France, Italy, Spain, Portugal, or through an immersive journey in the culture of South America, wine tourism has much to offer both for experienced oenophiles and newcomers to the world of wine.
-So, raise your glass, and let’s travel to the best wine destinations in the world!
+Wine tourism has much to offer for both experienced oenophiles and newcomers in the world of wine.
+Let’s raise our glasses and travel to the best wine destinations around the world!

 Known as the wine capital of the world, Bordeaux has a unique charm.
 The city is classified as a UNESCO World Heritage Site, and its downtown area calls to be explored on foot.
 It has the longest shopping street in Europe, the Rue Sainte Catherine.
 To delve into the history of local viticulture, visit the La Cité du Vin museum.